-Bleeding after menopause: Is it normal?
+Bleeding after menopause: A concern?

-- Cancer of the cervix or vagina
+- Cancer of the uterus, cervix or vagina.

-- Infection of the uterine lining (endometritis)
+- An infection of the uterine lining.